Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

 - The above code is going to log the element with its tag also.
-- In order to get only the element (without its tag), hen we call `innerHTML`, as follows:
+- In order to get only the element (without its tag), then we call `innerHTML`, as follows:

 <hr>